ur-whitelab/peptidesim/README.rst

 TODO:
-  1. Replace parameters with ConfigParser
+  1. Replace parameters with ConfigParser.
+No use traitlests.application/config
   2. Write a few tests
   3. Write more consistent imports/names
   4. Swtich docstrings to rst format